manifest/riak-task-queue/README.md

 #### Scheduler

-To execute a task, we simply put it to Riak KV using `riaktq_task:open/4` function.
+To execute a task, we simply put it to Riak KV using `riaktq_task:open/{4,5}` functions.
 Once per specified interval (1 minute by default), the scheduler:
 - commit tasks on instances that have already completed changing their status to `done` or `failed`
 - assign tasks with `todo` status to instances for future execution, changing their status to `nextup`